-Mr. Speaker, I rise today to congratulate a number of my constituents who were appointed as Members of the Coral Harbour Housing Authority, under the Nunavut Housing Corporation Act.
+Mr. Speaker, I rise today to congratulate a number of my constituents who were appointed as members of the Coral Harbour Housing Authority under the Nunavut Housing Corporation Act.

-Mr. Speaker, the new members of the Coral Harbour Housing Authority are Hannah Angutialuk, Emily Eetuk, Monica Emiktowt, Kidlapik Nakoolak, Johnny Ningeongan, Dana Ottokie, and Loretta Pee.
+Mr. Speaker, the new members of the Coral Harbour Housing Authority are:

+- Hannah Angootealuk

+- Emily Eetuk

+- Monica Emiktowt

+- Kidlapik Nakoolak

+- Johnny Ningeongan

+- Dayna Ottokie

+- Loretta Pee

-Mr. Speaker, I recognize that members of our local housing associations work with limited resources, and they face difficult challenges regarding such matters as housing unit allocations, so I would like all of you to support them.
-It's very hard to serve on a housing board.
-I'd like to express my appreciation to the Nunavut local housing organizations for the important service they provide to our communities.
-Thank you, Mr. Speaker.
+Mr. Speaker, I recognize that the members of our local housing organizations work with limited resources and face difficult challenges regarding such matters as housing unit allocations.
+I would like all of you to support them, as it is very hard to serve on a housing board.